"I believe that banking

 Floating exchange rate - implications

-Under this
+Under the

 system, the exchange rate fluctuates or "floats" to ensure that